 For further information and for opening times, prices and special events visit www.fortcalgary.com

-Aptly located close to Calgary Airport, the mission of the Aerospace Museum of Calgary is “to promote the appreciation of Western Canadian contributions in aviation and space”.
+Aptly located close to Calgary Airport, the mission of the The Hangar Flight Museum is “to promote the appreciation of Western Canadian contributions in aviation and space”.
 Exhibits include full aircraft in a large hangar including a Lancaster Bomber from World War 2, a Sopwith Triplane from World War 1, civil aviation and recreational aircraft, and vintage helicopters.
 Other highlights include a collection of 58 aeronautical engines and aircraft memorabilia including artwork and interesting wartime photos.

 The museum is a must-see for aviation enthusiasts and even visitors with just a passing interest are sure to be impressed by the larger exhibits of these magnificent vintage aircraft.